Technical SEO Explained: What To Check For in 2019

 - Try to use mostly lightweight plugins on your website so that they won’t take up as much space.

 - Avoid using web hosts, if possible.
-If you are, then go for secured server or dedicated hosting.
+If you are, then go for secure WordPress Hosting or dedicated hosting.

 There are plenty of tools and sites that you can do to rate the speed of your website.
 You can run a few tests on a few different sites to make sure everything is running smoothly.
 This way, people can easily browse your site with no issue.